FYHSSGSS/BUAA-CryptoLab/README.md

 # BUAA-CryptoLab
-BUAA-Cryptolab,consists of some basic crypto algorithm and some baby exploit scripts.
+BUAA-Cryptolab,consists of some basic crypto algorithms and some baby exploit scripts.

 ## description